Explicit Direct Instruction (EDI)® Helps Educators Increase Academic Performance For All Students

 Collaborative Coach, Menifee Unified School District

-Fill out the form with your school email address, and we will get back to you.
+Enter your school email address, and we will get back to you.

 Before Explicit Direct Instruction (EDI), our school was a ship adrift at sea with everyone rowing in different directions.
 EDI has provided us with a framework for instruction and a common language that allowed us to all row in the same direction.
 By doing so, we exited program improvement within the first two years of implementation, after having been in sanctions for the previous ten years.
 Additionally, using the framework and common language of EDI we were named a honor roll school by the Educational Results Partnership